Hey, I’m Tom

 - WordPress Widget Boilerplate is an organized, maintainable boilerplate for building widgets using WordPress best practices.

 - Collapsible Menus makes it easy to create a collapsible menu using nested, unordered lists.

 - Simple Overlay is a lightweight plugin that makes adding overlays trivially easy.

 I’m available for hire and enjoy partnering with others for fun and interesting projects.
 If you’re interested in hiring me, please contact me.

 Aside from my personal blog, I also aim to contribute to the WordPress community by providing various tutorials and articles on other blogs.

-- Earlier this year, I contributed to Smashing Magazine where I provided and discussed A Process For Professional WordPress Development.
+- I contributed to Smashing Magazine where I provided and discussed A Process For Professional WordPress Development.

 - I’m also regular contributor at Envato’s WPTuts+ where I cover a variety of WordPress topics about four times a month.

 If you’re interested in having me contribute to your blog, feel free to contact me.